javascript-tutorial/en.javascript.info/1-js/02-first-steps/13-while-for/article.md

 A call to `continue` is only possible from inside the loop.

-The `break` directive may be placed before code blocks too, as `label: { ... }`, but it's almost never used like that.
+The `label` directive may be placed before code blocks too, as `label: { ... }`, but it's almost never used like that.
 And it also works only inside-out.
 ````

 ## Summary